Japan City Guides: Toyohashi

 Toyohashi also has significant populations of Brazilian and Peruvian nisei - second or third generation Japanese immigrants who have returned to the area to work in Toyota's car factories and other associated industries.

 The main entertainment areas in Toyohashi are situated near the main station.
 Matsuba Street is the town's show pub and strip club area.
+Toyohashi Station has a department store and there are a number of restaurants in and around the station including a branch of the OXO British-style pub chain.

 Yoshida Castle, Toyohashi